hail-is/hail/python/hail/docs/hailpedia/matrix_table.rst

 and is an entry field of ``mt``.

-Hail expressions can also :meth:`.Expression.describe` themselves, providing information on their source matrix table or table and which keys index the expression, if any.
+Hail expressions can also :meth:`.Expression.describe` themselves, providing information about their source matrix table or table and which keys index the expression, if any.
 For example, ``mt.DP.describe()`` tells us that ``mt.DP`` has type ``int32`` and is an entry field of ``mt``, since it is indexed by both rows and columns: